failmap/server/documentation/hosting.md

 1. You WebSecMap server is now ready, you can visit the frontend at it's public IP address or the domain name (if you have already configured a DNS record).

 1. HTTPS is enabled by default but with a **insecure** self-signed certificate.
-To properly configure automatic HTTPS using Letsencrypt please refer to [Configuring HTTPS](#Configuring HTTPS) or simply run the following command on the server:
+To properly configure automatic HTTPS using Letsencrypt please use the server tool:

-        websecmap-server-setup-https
+        sudo websecmap-server-tool

+        > Configure domain name / Setup HTTPS

 1. For visiting the administrative backend (https://example.com/admin/) or monitoring (https://example.com/grafana), credentials are required.
-Run the following command or refer to the [Admin Access](#Admin Access) section below for advanced configuration using client certificates:

-        websecmap-server-setup-admin
+You can create and manage admin user acces using the server tool:

+        sudo websecmap-server-tool

+        > Manage administrative users / SSH access

+## Troubleshooting

+If after the installation things don't work as expected please first try the following steps:

+Run server provisioning and verify configuration is complete:

+1. Open a terminal (eg: SSH) on the server and become root user (`sudo su -`)

+2. Run provisioning step:

+        sudo websecmap-server-apply-configuration

+3. This command should provide output similar to this:

+        Starting server provisioning (showing Puppet catalog compiler warnings (deprecations, etc))
+        Notice: Scope(Class[Base]): fqdn=faalserver.faalkaart.test, env=hosted, os=Ubuntu 18.04.2 LTS
+        Notice: Compiled catalog for faalserver.faalkaart.test in environment production in 4.49 seconds
+        Notice: Applied catalog in 20.51 seconds

+      Any lines between `Notice: Compiled catalog for...` and `Notice: Applied catalog in...` indicate changes made to the system.
+If repeated apply commands still keep showing changes made this indicates a problem with provisioning.
+Please contact the Internet Cleanup Foundation team for further assistance (https://gitlab.com/internet-cleanup-foundation/web-security-map#get-involved).

 ## Upgrading